Generalized Cluster Trees and Singular Measures: Singular Measures: Critical Points and Topology

 and the estimated Hessian matrix at $\hat{c}$ has $n(c)+d-s$ negative eigenvalues.
 The quantity $\delta_{n,h,s}$ is defined in equation \eqref{eq::rate}.

 \end{lem}

 Lemma~\ref{lem::g_critical} is a generalization of the stability theorem of critical points given in Lemma 16 of \cite{chazal2014robust}.
-The rate is similar to those in Theorem~\ref{thm::KDE} and \ref{thm::alpha::point}.
-We have a modified bias due to the lower-dimensional support and the adaptive stochastic error rate of the dimension of the support where $c$ resides in.
-Because of the adaptive rate, generalized critical points are more stable when they are on a lower dimensional support.
+Note that the bias is now of the order $O(h)$; this is due to the smoothing effect from a higher dimensional support.

 \begin{lem}[Properties of estimated critical points] Assume (S, P2, K1--2, A, B).
 Assume there are $k$ DCPs.
 Let $\hat{\mathcal{C}}$ be the critical points of $\hat{p}_n$.
 Define $\hat{\mathcal{G}}\subset \hat{\mathcal{C}}$ as the collection of estimated critical points corresponding to the generalized critical points.
 Let $\hat{\mathcal{D}} =\hat{\mathcal{C}}\backslash \hat{\mathcal{G}}$ be the remaining estimated critical points.
 Then when $h\rightarrow 0, \frac{nh^{d+4}}{\log n}\rightarrow \infty$, \begin{itemize} \item $\hat{\mathcal{D}}\subset \K^C(h)$, \item $\left|\hat{\mathcal{D}}\right|\geq k$, where $|A|$ for a set $A$ is the cardinality, \item $\hat{\mathcal{D}}$ contains no local mode of $\hat{p}_n$. \end{itemize} \end{lem}